vesoft-inc/nebula-docs/docs-2.0/graph-computing/algorithm-description.md

 !!! note

-    The algorithm parameters need to be set when performing graph computing, and the data source has requirements.
-The data source needs to contain starting vertexes and destination vertexes.
+    The algorithm parameters need to be set when performing graph computing, and there are requirements for data sources.
+The data source needs to contain source vertexes and destination vertexes.
 PageRank, DegreeWithTime, SSSP, APSP, LPA, HANP, and Louvain algorithms must include weight.

     - If the data source comes from HDFS, users need to specify a CSV file that contains `src` and `dst` columns.
 Some algorithms also need to contain a `weight` column.